 The most common disorder in the way the body metabolizes fatty acids is called MCAD deficiency.
 Undetected, it can cause sudden death.
 Treatment is simple and includes ensuring frequent food intake.
 The incidence from newborn screening is not yet known, but is thought to be approximately 1 in 15,000 U.S. newborns.
 (1) MCAD Fact Sheet

 An enzyme defect that prevents metabolism of phenylalanine, an amino acid essential to brain development, is known as PKU and occurs in approximately 1 in every 23,000 Texas newborns.
 Undetected and untreated with a special restricted protein diet, PKU leads to irreversible intellectual disability.
 Persons of European descent are at increased risk.
-(1) PKU Information Sheet
+(1) PKU Fact Sheet

 Severe Combined Immunodeficiency (SCID)

 SCID is a rare, serious group of disorders involving the immune system.
 The immune system is composed of T and B lymphocytes or T and B cells, the white blood cells that are responsible for fighting infections caused by viruses, bacteria and fungi.
 Babies with SCID are not able to fight infection.
 They appear healthy at birth but can become sick very quickly when exposed to common illnesses.
 SCID is so rare that medical providers might not diagnose it until it is too late to provide lifesaving treatment.
-(1) SCID Information Sheet
+(1) SCID Fact Sheet